joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

 This is a simple TODO.
 New items are added at the top

+ * because mutation testing is a specialization of fuzzy testing it should be possible to integrate similare techniques as is used in AFL such as the coverage instrumentation.
+The least we can do with this is getting the path coverage of a SUT.
+Could it also be used to "guide" us in what mutants to prioritize?
  * automatically mark a schemata as "done" if there are no mutants related to it with the status "unknown".
  * build a dependency for a file that is mutated such that it is only re-analyzed if that file or any of its dependencies has changed.
 Use the includeVisitor to find the dependencies.
  * implement prioritization of what binaries to execute for a mutant.
 Prioritize the order to execute binaries in by those that have killed mutants in a file that has been mutated.
 Maybe call it "test_cmd_auto_prio"?